hthuz/arch/alg/DynamicProgramming.md

 ## longestPalindrome

+-  the following solution is not working quite well

 dp(i,j) is denoted as the length of longest palindrome substring of string s(i..j) (for all substrings of s(i,j), its longest palindrome length is dp(i,j))